-Congenital developmental anomaly in which the tragus of the ear grows at a wrong location.
+Congenital developmental anomaly in which the tragus of the ear grows at an incorrect location.

-Skin-coloured, hard palpable, vellus-haired, exophytic growing nodules or bumps.
-The location is closely associated with the tragus (in front of or directly on).
+Skin-coloured, hard palpable, vellus-hairy, exophytic growing nodule or bump.
+The location is closely associated with the tragus (in front of it or directly on it).
 May occur on both sides.

 Palpable centre with cartilage.
-Less frequently, there may be several accessory tragi, in which case they are located between the tragus and the corner of the mouth, or anterior to the sternocleidomastoid muscle.
+Less commonly, there may be multiple accessory tragi, in which case they are found between the tragus and the corner of the mouth, or anterior to the sternocleidomastoid muscle.

 Can be useful as a clue for malformations and syndromes:

-- Malformations of the ear --> ORL consultation
+- Malformations of the ear --> ORL Consil

 - Biopsy (optional)

-If the excision is too shallow, the deeper cartilaginous core may not be removed.
+If the excision is too shallow, the deeper cartilaginous core may not be taken along.